lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 {: .output}

 The returned object is a _list_.
-We would like to assign it to a variable to explore and reuse.
-We forgot to do it when we were calculating it.
+We would like to assign it to a variable in order to explore and reuse it.
+We forgot to do this when we calculated it.
 Of course, we may use the command line history to restore the last command, edit it and call again.
 But instead, we will use `last` which is a special variable holding the last result returned by GAP: